 As a scholar, I know that our housing and communities are more than bricks and mortar.
 Yet, I also know that they play a critical role in shaping our personal health and wealth along with the relationships with our neighbors and our environment.
 Urban looks at the totality of our urban contexts—including what we can see, touch, and build.

-Carlos Martín is a senior fellow in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he leads research and evaluations on the physical qualities of housing and communities, and the industry that builds them.
+Carlos Martín was a senior fellow in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he lead research on the physical quality of housing and communities.

-Martin received his BSAD in architecture from the Massachusetts Institute of Technology and his MS and PhD in civil and environmental engineering from Stanford University.
+Martín received his BSAD in architecture from the Massachusetts Institute of Technology and his MEng and PhD in civil and environmental engineering from Stanford University.